vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

+## Update on 2024-09-22

+I have decided to make the bundle of 150 lb and 100 lb exercises (that are now at a maintain level) every alternate day, and on the other alternate day, try the 200 lb, which is what I am trying to build to.